Chloe Vos

 Choosing AUT

-Chloe says she initially chose to come to AUT after chatting to her friends and family about which university offered the best student experience.
+Chloe says she initially chose to study business at AUT after chatting to her friends and family about which university offered the best student experience.

-Receiving an AUT Find your Greatness Scholarship has also made studying much easier for her.
+Receiving an AUT Find your Greatness Scholarship also made studying much easier for her.

-“I was lucky enough to receive the AUT Find your Greatness Scholarship, which took a lot of the financial strain away from attending university and means I won’t be leaving university with a huge student loan weighing on my shoulders.
+“I was lucky enough to receive the AUT Find your Greatness Scholarship, which took a lot of the financial strain away from attending university and meant that I didn’t leave university with a huge student loan weighing on my shoulders.
 For many, financials are a huge barrier to attending university and for students that’s a constant stress.
 I’d highly recommend to anyone wanting to attend university to apply for as many scholarships as possible because you never know, you may get it!”

 Advice for other students